YconquestY/cs-629/part_2_vector_multiply/README.md

 ## Getting Help

-As always post on piazza or come to office hours.
+As always post on piazza, or ask questions in class/labs.
 This is a newly developed lab.
 While we hope we were thorough, there may be things we missed.